thomastay/personal-blog/content/Blub framework lifecycle.md

 1. Blub's creator makes a programming language that nobody cares about.
 1. Blub's creator makes a programming language that many people care about.
 1. Blub gets added to #{YOUR_FAVORITE_REPL_SITE}
+1. Your mom asks you if you're working with Blub.